 3 that those criteria be used in analysing compatibility between those radars and systems in other services;

-4 that in the presence of any modulated continuous wawe (CW) interfering signals with most or all of its 3 dB emission bandwidth spanned by the radar receiver passband in the main beam direction, the ratio of interfering signal power to radar receiver noise power level, I/N, of –6 dB be used as the interference protection criteria for the radars described in Annex 1, consistent with the guidance contained in Recommendation ITU-R M.1461.
+4 that the ratio of interfering signal power to radar receiver noise power level, I/N, of –6 dB should be used as the interference protection criteria for the radars described in Annex 1, consistent with the guidance contained in Recommendation ITU-R M.1461.

-This protection criterion represents the net protection level if multiple interferers are present.
-This threshold value is to be used in conjunction with the overall mission-protection criteria presented in Annex 1.
+This protection criteria level applies if multiple interferers are present.

 Annex 1 Characteristics of radiolocation and radionavigation radars and criteria for protection of their mission